cap-security-cartel/report-generator/source/report.md

 ### Emergency liquidation bonus depends on liquidation start timestamp

-## Description The `getBonus()` function calculates the bonus amount based on the liquidation start timestamp.
+**Description:** The `getBonus()` function calculates the bonus amount based on the liquidation start timestamp.
 When an emergency liquidation occurs without a prior call to `initiateLiquidation()`, the `$.liquidationStart[agent]` value is zero, leading to a maximum bonus calculation.

-However, the same liquidation with a prior call to `initiateLiquidation()` at the current timestamp results in a zero amount bonus.
+However, the same liquidation with a prior call to `initiateLiquidation()` at the current timestamp results in a zero bonus amount.

 ```solidity
 function getBonus(